You and your horses CAN help to save the planet from climate change!Mar 07, 2021

-Seriously, you might be amazed at what you and your horse/s can do to help in the fight against climate change!
+Seriously, you might be astonished at what you and your horse/s can do to help in the fight against climate change!

-Short grass plants are better than no grass (but then so are weeds) but long, thick grass is the best of all.
+Short grass plants are better than no grass (but then so are weeds), but long, dense grass is the best of all.
 Pasture plants sequester carbon.

-Firstly you need to become familiar with the term carbon sequestration which is the process of capturing and storing atmospheric carbon dioxide.
+Firstly you need to become familiar with the term carbon sequestration, which is the capturing and storing of atmospheric carbon dioxide.
 It is one method of reducing the amount of carbon dioxide in the atmosphere with the goal of reducing global climate change.

 You may not know it yet but if you own/manage land for horses you have the power to become a champion sequester of carbon!

 Good biodiverse (tall) pasture has a very high carbon storage capacity.
 Much more so than lawns and golf courses for example.
 Grass plants have roots that are as long and abundant underground as above ground - in other words, what you see above ground is mirrored underground in the root system.
 As the plants grow taller their roots thicken and reach further down.

 Good biodiverse (tall) pasture has a very high carbon storage capacity.